Answer Keys

 3 D – such as.
 This expression is the only one that shows examples or introduces a list.
 ‘By means of’ means ‘by or using something’.
 ‘Apart from’ introduces an exception, e.g.: ‘Everybody apart from Tom attended the conference’.
 ‘As well as’ adds something to the list, e.g.: ‘The shops sold soft drinks, as well as cigarettes and frozen pizzas’.

 5 B – reach.
-This is the only word with the meaning ‘to discover, to see for the first time’.
+This is the only word with the meaning ‘to arrive at a place or destination’.

 7 B – regarded.
 The only option that can be followed by ‘as’.
 ‘Believed’ and ‘thought’ are normally followed by ‘to be’: ‘She is believed to be the best specialist in the field’.